rcarubbi/Carubbi.ChatbotStudio/README.md

 23. Download dependencies with yarn
 24. Open a 2nd instance of vs code from folder carubbi-botconnector

-25. Update the paths in the bat files BotEditor Backend.bat e BotEditor Frontend.bat
+25. Update the paths in the SetEnvironmentVariables.ps1 file and execute it
 26. Run BotEditor Backend.bat e BotEditor Frontend.bat